Allergy drops are currently only available in our Birmingham, AL clinics.

 Allergy shots and allergy drops both offer a range of benefits to allergy sufferers.
 They each have their pros and cons, however.
 Understanding these differences can help patients determine which option might be best for their needs.

 - Duration – Both interventions take the same amount of time (approx. 3 to 5 years)

 - Side effects – Allergy drops can cause symptoms associated with allergies such as rhinitis, as well as a tingly mouth.
 Allergy shots can have similar side effects, but also have a small risk of anaphylaxis.

-- Cost – Depending on the treatment plan, patients may see some cost savings with allergy drops.
+- Cost – Depending on the treatment plan, patients may see cost savings with allergy drops.

 - Convenience – Allergy shots can only be administered at the doctor’s office, requiring a visit.
 Patients can self-administer allergy drops, on the other hand, wherever they are.

 As with any medical procedure, the administration of allergy drops can result in some side effects.
-Allergy drop side effects are limited.
-Allergy drops side effects include developing a tingly feeling in the mouth and experiencing some allergy symptoms.
+Allergy drop side effects are limited, but may include a tingly feeling in the mouth or other allergy symptoms.
 For this reason, it is important that patients adhere to monitoring protocols when first receiving allergy drops.